-Judo means 'gentle way' and is originally a Japanese self-defense art that was designed around 1882 by Jigoro Kano.
-For growing children, judo is particularly suitable as body development, you learn playfully against it, defend yourself and can fall well.
-When you have judged as a child you gain experiences that will benefit you for the rest of your life.
+Judo means 'soft way' and is a Japanese self-defense art that was designed around 1882 by Jigoro Kano.
+Judo is particularly suitable for growing children as the body development, you learn to take a beating, defend yourself and fall well in a playful way.
+When you have judged as a child, you gain experiences that will benefit you for the rest of your life.

-In judo you learn to use the power of the opponent to bring it down.
+In judo you learn to use the strength of the opponent to bring them down.
 Participants learn to respect themselves and others.
 When practicing judo you learn to work together to acquire skills.
-After all, you cannot learn the sport without an opponent to compete in; one throws himself and is thrown in turn.
+After all, one cannot learn the sport without an opponent to participate in judo; one throws oneself and is thrown in turn.
 This view of collaborative learning is also valid in other areas of life.

-Ultimately, including adults, Essink in Eindhoven offers many opportunities for those who want to get a black belt or participate in competitions.
+Ultimately, also for adults, Essink in Eindhoven offers many opportunities for those who want to get a black belt or participate in competitions.

 Judo tapes and exams

-When you progress you can take the exam for a higher band.
+When you progress, you can take an exam for a higher belt.
 These exams are taken at the club.
-For a higher band you have to work hard, you gain experience in the lessons and possibly in competitions.
-Fun in sport and respect for each other is always central here.
+For a higher band you have to work hard, you gain experience in lessons and possibly at competitions.
+Fun in the sport and respect for each other are always central to this.

-Essink Sports Center in Eindhoven gives Judo to children from 5 years.
+Essink Sports Center in Eindhoven gives Judo to children from the age of 5.

 2 locations in Eindhoven

-- Essink Sportcentrum, Toon Schroderlaan 2 (Genneper Parken, Stratum)
+- Essink Sports Center, Toon Schroderlaan 2 (Genneper Parken, Stratum)

 - Waghemakersstraat 1 (Woensel)